 As people fled gateway markets last year, some wondered if 2020 would mark the end of city life.
 The way we see it, urban cores aren’t dying; they’re multiplying.
-Developers are bringing soaring architectural icons to secondary metros, creating new cityscapes across the country, but they still believe in the longevity of gateway markets, too.
+Real estate developers are bringing soaring architectural icons to secondary metros, creating new cityscapes across the country, but they still believe in the longevity of gateway markets, too.
 The combination could trigger the beginning of a boom in high-rise development.

 New Towers Rise in Secondary Markets